The 3 Big Innovation Mistakes To Avoid

 In today’s economic climate the only way to grow your business is via Innovation.
-If you think otherwise you are either doomed or you have a large pile of cash to burn to see you through to better economic times.
-If the route you favour is Innovation then there are many pitfalls, however here are 3 of the major mistakes that you might like to avoid.
+If you think otherwise you are either doomed or you have a large pile of cash to burn.
+You will need this to see you through to better economic times!
+If the route you favour is Innovation then there are many pitfalls.
+However here are 3 of thebig innovation mistakes that you might like to avoid.

 Innovation Mistake #1 Searching for the ‘Big Fix’

 Many of us have done this.
 We sit with colleagues around a big table and try to find the one solution to all of our problems.
 This approach is not Innovation but is an extension of the current thinking within a business.
-Management want to try something new but also to minimise risk but in fact they are increasing this by being over confident in the one solution that they do have.
+Management want to try something new but also to minimise risk.
+In fact they are increasing this by being over confident in the one solution that they do have.
 What happens when this approach fails?

 Useful (and fruitful) Innovation projects or programmes will have ways of generating multiple ideas which may be tested, combined, modified or even thrown away.
 They maximise the possibility of creating something new (and successful) by exposing it to many different people, departments or customers.
 The one possible downside might be cost although even this is not excessive.
 Failure does not occur since the modification of ideas is part of the process.
 Many people talk of an Innovation funnel, however it is really a funnel with feedback, a recycling machine!

 Innovation Mistake #2 Searching for the ‘Quick Fix’

 There is nothing bad in having a ‘Quick Win’, an objective that can be quickly achieved.
 This will create confidence and demonstrate success but your Innovation programme should not be a series of Quick Wins.